 One of Sedona’s premier resorts, this is a beautiful property.
 It has both types of Sedona’s natural beauty, depending where you are on the property – the iconic red rock views, and also the lush, green riparian environment of Oak Creek.
 Couples can choose to have their ceremony in either environment at this venue.

-This is one of my favorite places to officiate weddings because they run such a “tight ship” – so things usually go to plan there.
+This venue runs a “tight ship” so things usually go to plan there.
 The views are awesome, and the dining room can accommodate 120 people plus a dance floor.

 This rustic resort in Oak Creek Canyon feels like an oasis.
 It’s lush and green because of the abundance of water available from the creek, and as the name suggests, has a large apple orchard.
-I’ve officiated several weddings under the trees, and it’s been a wonderful experience each time.
 They grow a lot of their own food, and the dining is outstanding – they have one of the best chefs in Sedona, in my opinion.

 One of Sedona’s older resorts, this also has an oasis-like feel.
 There is a pond with a gazebo at its bank, and a huge willow tree which provides welcome shade in the warmer months.
 They also have larger banquet rooms than most other Sedona hotels, so they can accommodate larger weddings (something not many Sedona locations can do).

 “The other” premier Sedona resort, Enchantment is nestled in Boynton Canyon, one of the most beautiful red rock canyons here.
 The location is outstanding, and the food and beverage is some of the best around.